singularian/mdencode/README.md

      File Hash as one line
   -log string
      Log Filename
   -byte
+     Append the File Byteblock to the Hash List -blockint
-     Generate the File Byteblock
+     Append the File Byteblock Bigint to the Hash List
   -out string
      Output Filename